natfallow/pwnBot-ROS/README.md

 ## Dependices
-1. All the dependices should be on the NUC allready, if not copy this repo into the src folder of your catkin_ws ...If adding files to new NUC you will need to run `cd ~/catkin_ws` and `catkin_make` then `source devel/setup.bash`
+1. All the dependices should be on the NUC allready, if not copy this repo into the src folder of your catkin_ws

+...If adding files to new NUC you will need to run `cd ~/catkin_ws` and `catkin_make` then `source devel/setup.bash`
-2. If the arduino does no0t have the correct code on it, you will have to upload it (Code is in `arduino` folder) ...You make need to make the libraies for the upload to work, find out how [HERE](http://wiki.ros.org/rosserial_arduino/Tutorials/Arduino%20IDE%20Setup)
+2. If the arduino does not have the correct code on it, you will have to upload it (Code is in `arduino` folder)

+...You make need to make the libraies for the upload to work, find out how [HERE](http://wiki.ros.org/rosserial_arduino/Tutorials/Arduino%20IDE%20Setup)
-3. On another Ubuntu 16 machine you will need to [install ROS](http://wiki.ros.org/kinetic/Installation/Ubuntu)desktop-full
+3. On another Ubuntu 16 machine you will need to [install ROS](http://wiki.ros.org/kinetic/Installation/Ubuntu) desktop-full
 4. Install [joy](http://wiki.ros.org/joy) on the local machine with `sudo apt-get install ros-kinetic-joy`

 ## ROS IP setup